- Chart

 Disclaimers:

-This information is for educational purposes only and does not constitute investment advice.
-ETF performance can fluctuate significantly.
-Investors should conduct their own research and consult with a qualified financial advisor before making investment decisions.
-Market share data is an estimate and subject to change.
+This JSON output is for informational purposes only and does not constitute investment advice.
+ETF performance can vary, and past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making investment decisions.
+Market share data and competitor information are estimates and subject to change.

 AI Summarization is directionally correct and might not be accurate.